 The University of Tulsa is accredited by the Higher Learning Commission.

 With excellent colleges and universities, a wealth of online learning opportunities, and generous financial aid programs, it’s clear that Oklahoma has a lot to offer students.
-Indeed, you will want to get your degree sooner rather than later.

 You can also view our Online Colleges in Ohio and Online Colleges in Oregon guides for more options.